 Absolutely!
 Once baked, allow the bombs to cool completely and freeze for up to 6 months.

-Thaw in the refrigerator before reheating or bake straight from frozen for about 15-20 minutes at 350°F.
+Thaw the meatballs with bread in the refrigerator before reheating or bake straight from frozen for about 15-20 minutes at 350°F.

 Cheesy Meatball Bombs + Video

 - 1/2 pound lean ground beef